Parameter estimation for Gibbs distributions: Introduction

-Before the technical details, let us provide a high-level roadmap.
-We will develop two, quite distinct, types of algorithms: the first using ``cooling schedules'' similar to \arxiv{\cite{Kolmogorov:COLT18}}\journal{\cite{Huber:Gibbs}}, and the second based on a new type of ``covering schedule'' for the integer setting.
-Note that when $q \leq n^2$ in the integer setting (which is often the case in applications), it can be more efficient to use the continuous algorithms rather than the specialized integer-valued algorithms.
+We will develop two, quite distinct, types of algorithms: the first uses ``cooling schedules'' similar to \cite{Huber:Gibbs}, and the second is based on a new type of ``covering schedule'' for the integer setting.
+In Section~\ref{lb-sec}, we show the lower bounds for the problems $\Pratio{}$ and $\Pcoef{}$.

-In Section~\ref{app-sec}, we use these algorithms for approximate counting of matching and connected subgraphs.
-In Section~\ref{lb-sec}, we show lower bounds for the problems $\Pratio{}$ and $\Pcoef{}$, which nearly match our algorithmic results (up to logarithmic factors).

-For simplicity, we assume here that the tasks need to be solved with constant success probability.
+Let us provide a high-level roadmap here.
+For simplicity, we assume that tasks need to be solved with constant success probability.

-\paragraph{The continuous setting.} We first tackle the problem $\PratioAll$. \arxiv{Following \cite{Kolmogorov:COLT18}, we} \journal{We} construct a {\em cooling schedule} $\betamin = \beta_0,\ldots,\beta_t = \betamax$ with a small ``curvature''; informally, the function $\log Q(\beta)$ should be nearly linear within each sub-interval $[\beta_i, \beta_{i+1}]$.
-This allows us to construct unbiased estimators with low variance for each ratio $Q(\beta_i)/Q(\beta_{i-1})$.
-Then, we use piecewise linear interpolation of $\log Q$ to fill in the interior values $Q(\alpha)$.
-A few other pre-processing steps are needed for edge cases; the full details appear in Section~\ref{sec:pratio1}.